Balmoral Castle: The Scottish Home of the British Royal Family

 Balmoral Castle Ticket Prices

-Balmoral Castle’s Summer Season 2025 will start on the 1st April and run until 10th August 2025.
+Balmoral Castle’s Summer Season 2025 will start on the 1st of April and run until the 10th of August 2025.

 Visitors this summer will be able to see the exciting changes HM the King has made to the gardens, including the Thistle maze, Celtic maze garden and extensive new planting of trees, shrubs and topiary throughout.